ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

-kubectl annotate pods <pod_name> description='test'      # Update pod <pod_name> with the annotation 'description' and the value as 'test' kubectl attach <pod_name>                                # Get output from running pod kubectl attach <pod_name> -c <container_name>            # Get output from a container in a running pod
+kubectl annotate pods <pod_name> description='test'      # Update pod <pod_name> with the annotation 'description' and the value as 'test' kubectl attach <pod_name>                                # Get output from running pod kubectl attach <pod_name> -c <container_name>            # Get output from a container in a running pod kubectl expose pod <pod_name> --port=444 --name=frontend # Create a service for a pod valid-pod, which serves on port 444 with the name "frontend"
 ```

 -  Delete: